 When a class is full, students have the opportunity to join the waitlist.
 The waitlist holds a place for you in a closed class.
 If a seat should become available, students on the waitlist are invited to register in the order that they are on the list.
 Being on the waitlist is not the same thing as registering for a class.
 If you receive an email that a space has opened up, you have 24 hours to register for the class on BearWeb.

-No. Baylor now requires all departments to use the waitlist system.
-If you are concerned that you might not get into a class you need to graduate, you should register on time (at the earliest time available).
-If the class is full, join the waitlist and keep an eye on your email.
+Remember that Baylor requires all departments to use the waitlist system.
+Students should not email their professors to request a space in a class that is full.
+If you are concerned that you might not get into a class you need, join the waitlist and keep an eye on your email.
 If you are planning to graduate and need that class for graduation, email Jo Ann.